paolamaragno/Decoding_epitranscriptome/README.md

 This repository is a workflow for decoding the whole epitranscriptome and determining whether it changes during the RNA life cycle.
-It is implemented to analyse data obtained through Nanopore direct RNA sequencing of RNA present within chromatin, nucleoplasm and cytoplasm of SUM159 cells, an in vitro model of triple negative breast cancer.
+It is implemented to analyse data obtained through Nanopore direct RNA sequencing of RNAs present within chromatin, nucleoplasm and cytoplasm of SUM159 cells, an in vitro model of triple negative breast cancer cells, and K562 lymphoblast cells.

 Two different tools - ELIGOS and m6Anet - were used to identify RNA marks by analysing Nanopore reads.
 The comparative analysis against an IVT baseline in which RNAs were devoid of any mark allowed characterising the whole epitranscriptome.
 In particular,